-Lindsay Lohan Rocks A Black Bikini On Instagram While Shouting Out Her Brother Dakota
+Lindsay Lohan Rocks A Black Bikini On Instagram, Gives Shoutout To Her Brother Dakota

 Lindsay Lohan rocked a black bikini in her latest Instagram update on Monday.
 The Mean Girls star looked smoking hot as she smiled in the beach snap.

-In the photo, Lindsay donned the tiny two-piece, which boasted a classic triangle top with gold chain straps.
+In the photo, Lindsay wore the tiny two-piece, which boasted a classic triangle top with gold chain straps.
 The top flaunted her ample cleavage, as she paired it with some plain bottoms.
-The sexy swimwear did little to hide the actress’ flat tummy, toned arms and curvy hips.
+The sexy swimwear did little to hide the actress’ flat tummy, toned arms, and curvy hips.

-Lindsay accessorized her beach look with a pair of oversize sunglasses, a gold bangle bracelet on one wrist and a chain wrapped around the other as she strolled in the sand.
+Lindsay accessorized her beach look with a pair of oversized sunglasses, a gold bangle bracelet on one wrist, and a chain wrapped around the other as she strolled in the sand.

 The Parent Trap actress wore her long, red hair in a deep part to the side and styled in loose strands that fell down her back and curled around her shoulders.
 She also appeared to rock a natural makeup look, which included defined eyebrows, a shimmering glow on her face, and nude lips.

 In the background of the photo, an ocean scene is visible as well as people enjoying some fun in the sun.
-Lindsay doesn’t reveal where the photo was snapped, but she did shout out her younger brother, Dakota Lohan, tagging him in and revealing that him that she’ll seem him soon.
+Lindsay doesn’t reveal where the photo was snapped, but she did shoutout to her younger brother, Dakota Lohan, tagging him and saying that she’ll see him soon.

-Of course, Lindsay 8.1 million followers enjoyed the snap, which clocked over 48,000 likes and more than 360 comments within two hours after being uploaded to the network.
+Of course, Lindsay’s 8.1 million followers enjoyed the snap, which clocked over 48,000 likes and more than 360 comments within two hours after being uploaded to the network.

 “You’re are the most beautiful woman in the world,” one of Lindsay’s Instagram followers wrote in the comments section of the post, adding heart-eyed and a red heart emoji.